mxlint/mxlint-cli/README.md

 ## Mendix Studio Pro extension

-The quickest way to try out Mendix-CLI is to use it as Mendix Studio pro extension.
-Follow the instructions at [mendix-cli-extension](https://github.com/cinaq/mendix-cli-extension)
+The quickest way to try out MxLint is to use it as Mendix Studio pro extension.
+Follow the instructions at [mendix-cli-extension](https://github.com/mxlint/mxlint-extension)

 ## Basic Usage

-Mendix-cli is a set of tools to help you with your Mendix projects.
+mxlint-cli is a set of tools to help you with your Mendix projects.
 As such you can use it in many ways.
 To give you a feeling what it does.
 Try the following example:

 ### Prerequisites